-Preventive maintenance compliance (PMC) is the percentage of preventive maintenance work orders that were executed within a schedule.
+Preventive maintenance compliance (PMC) is the percentage of preventive maintenance work orders (speaking of work orders… here’s all you need to know about them) that were executed within a schedule.
 We will explain how to calculate your preventive maintenance compliance score, which rules you should follow and why PMC is so important to keep your company firing on all cylinders.

 How do you Calculate the Preventive Maintenance Compliance Score?

 The 4 steps to calculate the preventive maintenance compliance score include..: